sketchplugins/plugin-directory/README.md

 - [Utility Belt](https://github.com/frankko/utilitybelt), by Frank Kolodziej: An always-expanding collection of simple, focused plugins for Sketch.
 - [Vertical Fit](https://github.com/shahruz/sketch.app-vertical-fit), by Shahruz Shaukat: A simple plugin for Sketch.app which automatically adjusts the height of a rectangle to contain the text layer above it, along with an optional top and bottom padding.
 - [ViewController-for-Framer](https://github.com/awt2542/viewcontroller-for-framer), by Andreas Wahlström: Multi step user flows in Framer.js
+- [Wanderer](https://github.com/turbobabr/sketch-wanderer), by Andrey Shakhmin: Frictionless, Finder like navigation in layer list by using beloved arrow keys and simple shortcuts.
 - [Watch Icon](https://github.com/maxchen/watch-icon), by MaxChen: Plugin for Bohemian Coding Sketch app that automatically resizes artwork for Apple Watch icon.
 - [webalize](https://github.com/vesely/webalize), by David Veselý: Sketch plugin to webalize layers name.
 - [Workflow Sketch Plugins](https://github.com/vrjbndr/select-next-artboard), by Viraj Bindra: A collection of useful workflow plugins, including automating selecting and zooming in on next/previous artboards.